 Stands used for Hunting Trophy Deer

 Today’s Deer Hunting Stands come in many styles and sizes.
-Some are home built; but today, most are bought from sporting goods stores or online.
+Some are home-built; but today, most are bought from sporting goods stores or online.
 The deer hunting stand is by far one of the most important accessories a whitetail deer hunter can own and use.
 One strategy for the deer hunter is the ability to be mobile.
 Today’s deer hunter has to be able to hunt the different wind patterns and be able to move to various areas where whitetail deer live.
-The hunter must be able to hunt a whitetails movement patterns and overall behavior.
+The hunter must be able to hunt a whitetails movement patterns and overall behaviour.
 Nothing aids the deer hunter like the variety of hunting stands available to them today.
-The cost of these hunting stands is usually less then when trying to build one oneself.
+The cost of these hunting stands is usually less than when trying to build one oneself.
 Today’s stands for deer hunting are lightweight and portable.
 Many can be carried daily into a deer hunting area, set up quietly in a matter of minutes, and moved later in the day if needed.
 Many states public deer hunting areas and management zones do not allow a deer hunter to build a permanent stand on a public hunting site.
 Also, many of these public areas require hunters to remove their hunting stands daily.

 Types of Stands for Deer Hunting